 Along with investment banks, this swaption is suitable for speculators who expect the fixed rates to drop.

 Following are the important element of call swaption:

 - Floating rate

 The buyer and seller must agree to these elements before entering into a call swaption.
 The same elements are applicable for put or payer swaption as well.

 When and Why to Use Swaption

-As we discussed in Payer Swaption when the company is quite confident about the interest rate movement and its trend i.e. whether it will move up or down; the company uses the interest rate swap.
-But when the company is not so sure about the interest rate movements, then swaption is the most preferred way.
+As we discussed in Payer Swaption when the company is quite confident about the interest rate movement and its trend, i.e., whether it will move up or down, the company uses the interest rate swap.
+But swaption is the most preferred way when the company is not sure about the interest rate movements.

-And swaption is used when the company or the institution is not sure about the anticipated movements in the interest rates (or for that matter underline asset or security).
+And swaption is used when the company or the institution is unsure about the anticipated movements in the interest rates (or, for that matter, underline asset or security).
 Moreover, when the entity would like to avoid a long drawn process of a proper swap contract and at the same time like to enjoy the benefit thereof by paying a small premium for buying the option.
-Both investors and speculators regularly use such a swaption because it has limited loss potential for the buyer.
-Meaning, the maximum loss for the buyer could be the premium it pays to enter the contract.
+Both investors and speculators regularly use such a swaption because it has limited loss potential for the buyer, which means that the maximum loss for the buyer could be the premium it pays to enter the contract.
 However, one disadvantage is that the buyer needs to pay the premium upfront.